ladjs/superagent/docs/index.md

         // reads 404 page as a successful response
       })

+## Progress tracking

+SuperAgent fires `progress` events on upload and download of large files.

+    request.post(url)
+      .attach(file)
+      .on('progress', event => {
+        /* the event is:
+        {
+          direction: "upload" or "download"
+          percent: 0 to 100 // may be missing if file size is unknown
+          total: // total file size, may be missing
+          loaded: // bytes downloaded or uploaded so far } */
+      })
+      .end()

 ## Promise and Generator support

 SuperAgent's request is a "thenable" object that's compatible with JavaScript promises and `async`/`await` syntax.
 Do not call `.end()` if you're using promises.